-The information on this page relates to Minerals and Waste pre-application planning advice only.
+The information on this page relates to County Planning pre-application planning advice only.

 If your query relates to Highways / transport please see the pre-application information here.